-We live in a world where everywhere we look, every where we go, we are surrounded by capital-driven designs.
-From plastic forks to concrete homes, each is designed to fulfill a purpose, and… make someone money.
+We live in a world where everywhere we look, everywhere we go, we are surrounded by capital-driven designs.
+From plastic forks to concrete homes, each is designed to fulfil a purpose, and… make someone money.
 The assumption is so entrenched in our world and surroundings that we take it for granted, and slowly but surely, the profit purpose has become more and more part of industrial design.
 And why not?
 After all, someone needs to turn a profit to keep the whole system going.

 Today, with the detritus of capitalism washing up on beaches and clogging rivers and fields, we live in a unique context of crises, problems… and yet, opportunity.
 I believe we can not only do much better by removing capital-generation altogether– we can solve our planetary problems.
 My designs are first and foremost about regeneration– the transformation of what from one perspective is a problem, and from another, a transcendent opportunity!

 First, we must get the right principles in place.

 Inspired by my time amidst the Igorot people, I see clearly that far too many designs have one-way linear destinies—from the factory, to the consumer, to the dump-site, to their polluting grave.
 In the Igorot culture there is no concept of waste.
 There is not even the word for “trash” in the Igorots Kan’ka’nue language.
 Everything, from tools to packaging to bags, recycles into something else, or biodegrades.
 In applying the fundamental Igorot principle of circular design, by thinking of the next life of a creation we can create indefinite circles of use and re-use.